xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

-- [ ] I changed CommandInstruction to type|undefined from type|null; verify steps don't assign null to values.

-- [ ] Join is added, but veery buggy.
+- [ ] Refactor triggers and ratifies into an accessible module.
-  - [ ] Refactor to make Ratify cleaner.
+  - [ ] Implement each command as a CommandObject
-  - [ ] Make sure actions like Attack don't appear when the tile being moved to is occupied.
+  - [ ] Migrate RatifyOrder implementation to CommandObjectss

 - [ ] Extra menu cursor to separate class: tell it a position and a width and height, and it will move there and bounce like it ought to.
 Literally it.
 That's all it is.
 - [ ] Speaking of positions, write a goddamn method to tell menuGUI where the fuck to be.
 Jesus.